Costa Rica - Frequently Asked Questions

 What Time Zone will I be in?

 You will be 6 hours behind Greenwich Mean Time (GMT), which is equivalent to Central Time in North America.
-There is no Daylight Savings Time.
+There is no Daylight Savings Time (so Mountain Time during this period).

 Back to Top